bcmk/siren/README.md

 You need an SSL certificate and a key for your bot.
 You can obtain a certificate in Let's Encrypt or other certificate authority.
-Or you can build self-signed one using the script [buildkeys](scripts/buildkeys).

 The bot uses [webhooks](https://core.telegram.org/bots/webhooks) to receive updates.

 Create JSON configuration and JSON translation files.
-A configuration is described in [config.go](cmd/bot/config.go).
+A configuration is described in [config.go](https://github.com/bcmk/siren/tree/master/cmd/bot/config.go).
-An example of translation is in [bongacams.json.example](res/translations/bongacams.json.example).
+An example of translation is in [bongacams.json.example](https://github.com/bcmk/siren/tree/master/res/translations/bongacams.json.example).

 Build cmd/bot.
 Run this executable with a path to config file as an argument.